zilphar/Manufacturing-Line-Productivity-Excel/README.md

 The project is made with line managers in mind providing them with a detailed breakdown of production line performance, operator efficiency, and recurring downtime issues.

+**<ins>Processing the data before Analysis</ins>**

+1. Unpvoting the Line donwtime and factor table.

+The factor columns are spread with null values in most rows meaning we can unpivot them to a single column for better viewing and esy table joining.

+2. Joining the four tables using power query.

+The tables have common columns that can be used to merge them together into a final table providing a comprehensive view of the data.

 **<ins>What the project is answering</ins>**

 1. Calculate the line efficiency